Starting mental health conversations through music

 Fund help every month

 Donors drive our impact.
-For just $5/month, you can support individual fans in need, or for $40/month, you can fund a Volunteer Replier who will respond to 100 fans over six months.
 Your contribution helps fans develop a more optimistic mindset, cope with stressors and difficulties, and establish a pattern of seeking help when they struggle.